Buildooor Research Brief -- May 2026

 Abstract

 The user intuition behind phrases like "algorithmic-trading-level product updates" is directionally correct, even if the metaphor should not be taken literally.
 Frontier AI markets do not move in milliseconds, but compared with almost every prior software market they do exhibit unusually high clock speed.
-Between February 2025 and February 2026, OpenAI and Anthropic repeatedly reset the baseline through model launches, cheaper smaller variants, new consumer tiers, usage tapering, direct app integrations, and explicit retirement calendars.
-Stanford's 2025 AI Index provides the macro substrate for why this feels so violent: nearly 90% of notable models in 2024 came from industry, organizational AI adoption rose to 78%, and the inference cost for GPT-3.5-level quality fell from $20.00 per million tokens in November 2022 to $0.07 by October 2024.
+Between February 2025 and May 2026, OpenAI and Anthropic repeatedly reset the baseline through model launches, Codex-specific models, two-speed Instant/Thinking ladders, new consumer tiers, usage tapering, direct app integrations, API pricing changes, and explicit retirement calendars.
+Stanford's 2026 AI Index now gives the macro substrate for why this feels so violent: industry produced over 90% of notable frontier models in 2025, organizational AI adoption reached 88%, and generative AI reached 53% population adoption within three years.
 This paper argues that frontier labs now operate four interacting clocks -- release, price, usage, and retirement -- that compress product cycles faster than classic SaaS strategy assumes.
 Free usage is not evidence of weak monetization discipline; it is subsidized distribution.
 Tapered usage is not user-hostile inconsistency; it is price discrimination.
-Distilled or mini variants are not rumors in the abstract; OpenAI explicitly documents distillation as a method for training smaller models from larger ones, while Anthropic's recent product ladder shows equivalent capability flowing into cheaper default surfaces.
+Smaller, faster, and default-routed variants are not side stories; OpenAI now documents a GPT-5.5 Instant / GPT-5.5 Thinking / GPT-5.5 Pro ladder while pricing GPT-5.4 as the cheaper API workhorse, and Anthropic now puts Sonnet 4.6 in default mass-market lanes while Opus 4.7 owns the high-end coding and agent tier.
 The result is a market that behaves less like stable software categories and more like repeated arbitrage closure: wrappers and mid-layer products get short monetization windows, then value is re-internalized by the labs through premium plans, enterprise workspaces, API volume, credits, and first-party product integration.
 The practical implication is straightforward.
 Builders should stop asking whether the visible feature will remain differentiated for ten years and start asking which layer of the business improves when the next model release lands.

 1. Software Has Acquired Market Microstructure